-3 Welcome to the Happy Hearts pet shop.
+3 Welcome to the Happy Hearts Animal Park.
 (Extra Worksheet 1 on p.
-161)
+163)

 Show the children the Extra Worksheet 1.
-Point to it and say Welcome to the pet shop.
-Explain, in L1, what a pet shop is.
+Point to and say Welcome to the animal park.
+Explain, in L1, what an animal park is.
 Show children the Kenny flashcard.
 Ask the children if they notice anything special on Kenny's tummy (a red heart).
 Put up the Kenny flashcard.
-Explain to the children that this is a special pet shop with special animals.
+Explain to the children that this is a special animal park with special animals.

 Point to the characters on the worksheet and elicit their names.
-Point to the picture of Billy say Billy.
+Point to the picture of Billy and say Billy.
 Point to Molly's picture and say Molly.
 Do the same with Kenny.

 Hand out the extra worksheet to the children.
-Explain that they have to match the characters with their silhouettes.
+Explain that they have to colour in the scene.
 Allow the children some time to work on their own.
-Check the children's work by holding up your worksheet and drawing imaginary lines from the characters to their silhouettes.
-As an extension, the children can colour the pet shop.
+Walk around as the children are working and comment on their picture, praise their effort, etc.